Classic French Onion Soup Recipe

 Classic French Onions soup isn’t hard to make, but it does require patience when you’re cooking, or caramelizing the onions on the stovetop.

-The carmelized onions take anywhere from 30-50 minutes.
+The carmelized onions take about 30 minutes.
 The most important thing about this recipe is the carmelized onions, afterall, they’re the main ingredient-so don’t get in a hurry on this part.

-One thing is certain– you will need a mandolin or a sharp knife to slice the onions to about 1/4″inch thick
+One thing is certain– you will need a mandolin or a sharp knife to slice the onions to about 1/8″inch thick

 Carmelized onions in stockpot.